ethereum-r1/r1-landing/README.md

-# R1 Landing
+# R1 UI

-A simple landing page for ethereum r1 project
+A scaffold-eth-2 project configured with Foundry for smart contract development, focusing on the Ethereum mainnet and Sepolia testnet.

 ## Getting Started